Editor’s Note: This Article Has Been Updated 7/5/2023

 July.
 How is that even possible???
 We slugged through half of the year, most folks are considering a return to the office in some manner, everyone is back to working full time, and we haven’t seen a sourdough bread post in a really long time.

-As we take stock of the first half of the year and start to turn toward planning out the rest of the year, here are some key things to consider:
+As we take stock of the first half of the year and start to turn toward mid-year planning, here are some key things to consider:

 - Office Space.
 What are you doing?